menu

 Overview

 Fredericksburg is a tiny village located in the state of Ohio.
-With a population of 405 people and just one neighborhood, Fredericksburg is the 703rd largest community in Ohio.
-Much of the housing stock in Fredericksburg was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 404 people and just one neighborhood, Fredericksburg is the 703rd largest community in Ohio.
+Fredericksburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Fredericksburg real estate is some of the most expensive in Ohio, although Fredericksburg house values don't compare to the most expensive real estate in the U.S.